ICI3D/MMED/schedule/index.md

 ### Day 7

-- {{ sc }} 09h55 Optional: Meet in AIMS lobby for Cape Point trip (departure at 10h00) Wear comfortable clothes.
+- {{ sc }} 09h55 to ~17h00 Optional: Meet in AIMS lobby for Cape Point trip (firm departure at 10h00).
+Wear comfortable clothes.
 We will be going on a boat!
+Box lunch provided.

 </details>